syncfusion/flutter-widgets/packages/syncfusion_flutter_pdfviewer/README.md

 * **Virtual Scrolling** - Easily scroll through the pages in the document with a fluent experience.
 The pages are rendered only when required to increase the loading and scrolling performance.

 * **Magnification** - The content of the document can be efficiently zoomed in and out.

+* **Page Layout and Scroll Options** - Layout the pages efficiently in a page by page (single page) scrolling mode or continuous scrolling mode.
+Also, scroll through pages in both horizontal and vertical direction.

 * **Page navigation** - Navigate to the desired pages instantly.
 ![syncfusion_flutter_pdfviewer_page_navigation](https://cdn.syncfusion.com/content/images/PDFViewer/pagination-dialog.png)